red0124/ssp/README.md

 # Features
  * Works on any type
  * Easy to use
+ * Fast
  * No exceptions
  * Works with quotes, escapes and spacings
+ * Works with values containing new lines
  * Columns and rows can be ignored
  * Works with any type of delimiter
  * Can return whole objects composed of converted values